stevencc92/food-industry-job-scraper/README.md

 The system pulls job postings directly from company hiring platforms, filters for relevant roles, stores them in a SQLite database, and sends a daily email digest of newly discovered opportunities.

-An **AI-powered agent layer** then evaluates each job for fit, generates a tailored cover letter draft, and produces resume bullet suggestions — all written to local files for your review.
+An **AI-powered agent layer** then evaluates each job for fit, generates a tailored cover letter draft, and produces resume bullet suggestions, all written to local files for your review.

 Originally built to support a targeted job search in **food tech, restaurant technology, contract food service, and CPG food companies**, but the architecture is designed to work with any company using supported ATS platforms.